 When talking about ease of use, the Coolshot 20 may be the simplest to use.
 Being able to quickly be used with just the simple touch of a button, the Coolshot 20 can quickly make yardage readouts in no time at all.

-This is a great feature for those who may not be the most tech savvy and are just looking for simple and easy to use rangefinder without extra bells and whistles.
+This is a great feature for those who may not be the most tech savvy and are just looking for a simple rangefinder without extra bells and whistles.

 To further add to the convenience that the Coolshot 20 provides is the fact that it is very small in size and weight.
 Being light and compact, users will have no issue holding the it in their hand, and won't break their back trying to transport the tool.
 If your hands happen to be on the smaller side, this is probably the most comfortable choice in rangefinder that you can make.